Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

 c.
 Every 11 times through the loop, insert a new record and read the record back.
 d.
 Every 17 times through the loop, replace a random record with a new record.
 Every other one of these replacements is a record with the same size data; the alternate is a record with a longer data portion.
 4. Delete all the records that this child wrote.
 Every time a record is deleted, ten random records are looked up.

+### 20.10 Summary
+This chapter has taken a long look at the design and implementation of a database library.
+Although we’ve kept the library small and simple for presentation purposes, it contains the record locking required to allow concurrent access by multiple processes.
+We’ve also looked at the performance of this library with various numbers of processes using no locking, advisory locking (fine-grained and coarse-grained), and mandatory locking.
+With a single process, we saw that advisory locking adds between 29% and 59% to the clock time over no locking and that mandatory locking adds about another 15% over advisory locking.

+## 21 Communica ting with a Network Printer

+### 21.1 Introduction
+We now develop a program that can communicate with a network printer.
+These printers are connected to multiple computers via Ethernet and often support PostScript files as well as plain text files.
+Applications generally use the Internet Printing Protocol (IPP) to communicate with these printers, although some support alternative communication protocols.

+We are about to describe two programs: a print spooler daemon that sends jobs to a printer and a command to submit print jobs to the spooler daemon.

+### 21.2 The Internet Printing Protocol
+IPP specifies the communication rules for building network-based printing systems.
+By embedding an IPP server inside a printer with an Ethernet card, the printer can service requests from many computer systems.
+These computer systems need not be located on the same physical network, however.
+IPP is built on top of standard Internet protocols, so any computer that can create a TCP/IP connection to the printer can submit a print job.
+Figure 21.1 Primary IPP documents
+Figure 21.2 Structure of an IPP message

+### 21.3 The Hyper text Transfer Protocol
+Version 1.1 of HTTP is specified in RFC 2616.
+HTTP is also a request–response protocol.
+A request message contains a start line, followed by header lines, a blank line, and an optional entity body.
+The entity body contains the IPP header and data in this case.